-HoKua Place (formerly known as Kapa'a Highlands II) has an understanding with the County Department of Water (DOW) for water service for the Project.
-The agreement between the Petitioner and DOW requires the landowner may dedicate a proven well to feed the Department of Water's storage tanks.
+In 2011, the Board of Water Supply conceptually approved HoKua Place's proposal for water service for the Project.
+Implementing this proposal will require the landowner to dedicate a proven well to supply the Department of Water's storage tanks.

-The Property is encompassed by the Kapa'a By-Pass Road to the south and Olohena Road to the east and the north side.
-The By-Pass road is owned by HoKua Place which is working with the Department of Transportation (DOT) and has been allowing for the continuous public use of the road.
-The by-pass road will be dedicated to DOT upon final subdivision approval.
+The Property is encompassed by the Kapa'a Bypass Road to the south and Olohena Road to the east and the north side.
+The Bypass Road is owned by HoKua Place which is working with the Department of Transportation (DOT) and has permitted the continuous public use of the road.
+The Bypass Road will be dedicated to DOT upon final subdivision approval.
 The DOT has stated,

 "We have met with the petitioners, Three Stooge LLC, and we will work with them to ensure that any traffic impacts from the Project are analyzed and effectively mitigated."

-There is a round-about located at the south east corner of Olohena Road and the Kapa'a By-Pass Road.
+There is a roundabout located at the south east corner of Olohena Road and the Kapa'a Bypass Road.
 Kūhiō Highway is accessible from the Property by driving south on Olohena and Kūkuī Street approximately 0.5 mile.

-The Project will have a main roadway, Roadway A, from the Kapa'a By-Pass Road running north through the Property to Olohena Road.
+The Project will have a main roadway, Roadway A, from the Kapa'a Bypass Road running north through the Property to Olohena Road.
 Roadway A will follow the county's resolution for complete roads and as such will be a multi-modal roadway.

 Bus stops will be located along the roadway.
-A bike/walking path from the roundabout south east of the property will follow the bypass road, connect to the main road and continue to the Kapa'a Middle School located on the North portion of the Property.
+A bike/walking path from the roundabout south east of the property will follow the Bypass Road, connect to the main road and continue to the Kapa'a Middle School located on the North portion of the Property.